ablomm/ablomm-cpu/docs/cpu/simulator.md

 The simulator can be ran, as outlined in the [Setup document](../setup.md#simulate).

-The simulator allowing passing in a plusargs `+src=<FILE>` which contains the machine code file to read into ROM.
+The simulator allows passing in a plusargs `+src=<FILE>` which contains the machine code file to read into ROM.

 ## Memory Map